-Ask yourself questions like: is this person interested in getting to know me?
+Ask yourself questions like: is he/she interested in getting to know me?
 Do I feel a connection?
 Is the conversation enjoyable and easy?
-Does this person seem friendly and interesting?
+Does he/she seem friendly and interesting?
 Do we have things in common?
 Am I getting a good vibe?
+Listen for red flags.

-- Do have a positive attitude
+2. Do have a positive attitude

-- Do have realistic expectations
+3. Do have realistic expectations

-- Do listen and pay attention
+4. Listen and pay attention

-- Do trust your gut
+5. Do trust your gut

 This is one of the biggest and most common mistakes that I see singles make.
 Often when a client or even a friend breaks up with someone, one of the first things they mention to me is that there were several red flags and they didn’t trust their gut.
 ALWAYS trust your gut.
 If something doesn’t feel right, don’t ignore or bury that feeling, you have the feeling for a reason and it’s a real mistake to ignore it.
 Explore the feeling and get the facts you need to then make the decision that feels best for you.

-- Do discuss things that matter to you
+6. Do discuss things that matter to you

 Talk about things that interest you, something you’re passionate about.
 When you talk about things that you care about, not only do you seem interesting but you’re also showing different sides of your personality, which is great.